metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_image_set_v1_manifest.md

 Optional:

 - `images` (Attributes List) Images is the list of images to use digests.
-All images that the operator will deploymust be specified. (see [below for nested schema](#nestedatt--spec--images))
+All images that the operator will deploy must be specified. (see [below for nested schema](#nestedatt--spec--images))

 <a id="nestedatt--spec--images"></a>
 ### Nested Schema for `spec.images`

 Required:

-- `digest` (String) Digest is the image identifier that will be used for the Image.The field should not include a leading '@' and must be prefixed with 'sha256:'.
+- `digest` (String) Digest is the image identifier that will be used for the Image.
+The field should not include a leading '@' and must be prefixed with 'sha256:'.
-- `image` (String) Image is an image that the operator deploys and instead of using the built in tagthe operator will use the Digest for the image identifier.The value should be the image name without registry or tag or digest.For the image 'docker.io/calico/node:v3.17.1' it should be represented as 'calico/node'
+- `image` (String) Image is an image that the operator deploys and instead of using the built in tag the operator will use the Digest for the image identifier.
+The value should be the image name without registry or tag or digest.
+For the image 'docker.io/calico/node:v3.17.1' it should be represented as 'calico/node'